gvergnaud/ts-pattern/README.md

 ## Intro to key concepts

-Sometimes you want to match on two values at once.
-Let's say we want to create a reducer function, we could make a switch on the event's type, but generally an event only makes sense if we are in a certain state.

-To avoid unwanted state changes that could lead to bugs, **we pattern match on both the state and the event** and return a new state.
+As an example, we are going to create a state reducer for a frontend application fetching some data using an HTTP request.

+### Example: a state reducer with ts-pattern

+This application can be in four different states: `idle`, `loading`, `success` and `error`.
+Depending on which state we are in, some events can occure.
+Here are all the possible types of event our application can respond to: `fetch`, `success`, `error` and `cancel`.

 I use the word `event` but you can replace it with `action` if you are used to Redux's terminology.

-### Example: a state reducer with match

 ```ts
 type State =